Privacy

 Data may be transferred to third countries within the context of the administration, development and operation of IT systems and only to the extent that a) the transfer is generally permitted and b) the particular requirements for a transfer to third countries are satisfied, in particular the data importer shall guarantee an appropriate level of data protection according to the EU standard contractual clauses for the transfer of personal data to processors established in third countries.
 The basis for this are the provisions of the GDPR and the German Federal Data Protection Act.
 Data may also be transferred when you use our web pages.

-If you send us ideas via our website or messages via our system after registration, your data will be processed and transmitted.
+If you send us ideas via our website or messages via our system after registration, processing and transmission of your data will take place.

-If you apply to us using our online application form, we will process and transmit the data you entered in this form.
+If you apply to us via our online application form, we process and transmit the data you enter there.

-If you use the Albacross service, we process and transmit your data.
+If you visit our website, we use the Albacross service and process and transmit your data if you have consented to this.

 2. Purposes of data processing